 A closer look at the most debated and controversial moments involving Steve Jobs.

-On October 6, 1997, at a Gartner Symposium, Michael Dell was asked what he would do if he ran Apple, and he said he would shut it down and give the money back to the shareholders, continuing Jobs's public war of words with Dell.
+On October 6, 1997, at a Gartner Symposium, Michael Dell was asked what he would do if he ran the then-troubled Apple Computer company, and he said he would shut it down and give the money back to the shareholders.

-In August 2006, Steve Jobs delivered the keynote at Apple's Worldwide Developers Conference (WWDC).
-His thin appearance and listless delivery led to media and internet speculation about his health.
-Despite this, an Apple spokesperson stated that "Steve's health is robust."
+In early August 2006, Steve Jobs delivered the keynote at Apple's Worldwide Developers Conference (WWDC).
+His thin appearance and listless delivery led to speculation about his health, though some attendees said he looked fine.
+Apple spokesperson maintained that "Steve's health is robust".

 In 2007, Stanford Social Innovation Review magazine listed Apple among "America's least philanthropic companies".